 If this also applies to you, you’re not alone – 69% of Americans have less than $1,000 in savings.
 Clearly many people have trouble saving for an emergency fund or for short-term goals (like a car or vacation).

 I have to make putting money into my savings account similar to a bill I have to pay every month.
 So I set up an automatic transfer from my main checking account to my online savings account in the amount I want to save each month to meet my goal.

-- First, click any link on this page and opt to apply for a 360 Savings account.
-If you already have an account with Capital One (such as for a credit card) you can log in with that.
+If you already have an account with Capital One you can log in with that.
 If not, you’ll spend a few minutes entering your contact info.

-- Next, you’ll link a checking account from which you can add money.
-I suggest an initial deposit of $250 so you can earn your $25 bonus.
-If you don’t have that yet you can always bookmark this page (or pin it to Pinterest) and come back later when you have $250 to set aside, or you can even open the account with no deposit (but you won’t be able to earn the bonus later).
+If you don’t have that yet you can always bookmark this page and come back later when you have $250 to set aside, or you can even open the account with no deposit (but you won’t be able to earn the bonus later).

 If you want to separate your savings to keep track of different goals (like I do), then just open another savings account.
 You’ll only get the $25 bonus one time, but you can then save for different needs.